AndreySushentsov/laravel_blog/readme.md

 ## Learn Laravel on real simple example

-This is study progect.
-Simlpe blog on Laravel.
+This is study project.
+Simple blog on Laravel.